albizeka/vue3-context-menu/README.md

 [![VueJS version](https://img.shields.io/badge/vue.js-3.x-green.svg?style=for-the-badge)](https://vuejs.org)

-`vue-context` provides a simple yet flexible context menu for Vue.
+`context-menu-vue3` provides a simple yet flexible context menu for Vue.
 It is styled for the standard `<ul>` tag, but any menu template can be used.

 The menu is lightweight with its only dependency being `vue3-click-outside`.
 The menu has some basic styles applied to it, but they can be easily overridden by your own styles.